 Florida Atlantic University (FAU) is a public research university with a space-grant affiliation and is part of the State University System of Florida.
 The school enrolls almost 31,000 students each academic year in pursuit of one of the 180 bachelor’s, master’s, and doctoral degrees.
 Colleges at FAU include Science, Medicine, Nursing, Design and Social Inquiry, Business, Education, Computer Science, Engineering, and more.
 Athletics teams at the school participate in the NCAA Division I – C-USA conference.

 8. Texas A&M University-Commerce

 The BS in Technology Management degree at Texas A&M University-Commerce combines key methodologies in STEM and business so students can apply to a wide range of employment opportunities in Technology Management.
 Students learn how to solve engineering problems from a managerial viewpoint by using their ability to analyze costs and sustainability of a project.
-The program also teaches students how to improve their communication skills and how to lead a team in order to be effective in their role as a manager.
+The affordable technology management program also teaches students how to improve their communication skills and how to lead a team in order to be effective in their role as a manager.